rehanvipin/work/content/angular/pipes.md

 ## Async
 You can subscribe and process values from RxJS observables within the template itself.
 This is possible via the async pipe.
 It's often used with ngFor like this: `<div *ngFor="let book of books | async">We have {{ book.name }}</div>` where `books` is an observable which has multiple `next` calls and a `complete` call.

+When the component gets destroyed, it automatically unsubscribes from the observable.

+## Purity
+By default, pipes are pure.
+Pipes use data binding, Angular executes the pipe when a change is detected in the input value.

+Pure pipes execute on pure changes (e.g. an object's reference itself changed or a primitive's value changed).

+If a pipe is declared as impure, it will execute on all pure changes to the input as well as changes to the input object's properties.
+Since this can happen often, it is recommended to make impure pipes performant.